Experiencing Interruptions?

 I went to American high schools equipped with knowledge gathered from the cultural phenomenons that are “High School Musical” and “American Pie”.

-being who you are, thus, becomes a survival mechanism.
+Stop being who you are, thus, becomes a survival mechanism.
 It begins with changing your name.
-Long before you know it, you become unsure of who you really are.
+Long before you know it, you become unsure of who you are.

-I want to explore the genuine comedy and pain that stem from this situation.
-Through this short, I hope anyone out there who has to go through isolation within this massive world will feel seen.
-They will become brave enough to see what their true self has to offer - something which I wasn’t able to see in myself back then.
+By exploring genuine comedy and the pain of being a minority in this country, I hope anyone out there who has to go through the same treatment will feel seen.
+That they will become brave enough to see what their true self has to offer.